ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 #### Verifier {#verifier}

 The Verifier workflow function accepts Evidence from an Attester and accepts Reference Values from one or more Asserters.
-Reference values may be supplied a'priori, cached or used to created policies.
+Reference values may be supplied a priori, cached or used to created policies.
 The Verifier performs an appraisal by matching Claims found in Evidence with Claims found in Reference Values and policies.
 If an attested Claim value differs from an expected Claim value, the Verifier flags this as a change possibly impacting trust level.

 Endorsements may not have corresponding Claims in Evidence (because of their intrinsic nature).
 Consequently, the Verifier need only authenticate the endpoint and verify the Endorsements match the endpoint identity.